-The Attorney General’s National Task Force on Children Exposed to Violence is a national task force commissioned by Attorney General Eric Holder to examine the extent and nature of the problem of childhood exposure to violence in the U.S. and identify policies and promising practices to address it.
+The Attorney General’s National Task Force on Children Exposed to Violence was a national task force commissioned by Attorney General Eric Holder to examine the extent and nature of the problem of childhood exposure to violence in the U.S. and identify policies and promising practices to address it.

 Who are the Task Force’s members?

-The 13-member Task Force is co-chaired by Joe Torre, Major League Baseball Executive Vice President of Baseball Operations, Chairman and founder of the Joe Torre Safe at Home® Foundation, and a witness of domestic violence as a child himself; and Robert Listenbee, Jr., Chief of the Juvenile Unit of the Defender Association of Philadelphia.
-The Task Force is composed of a spectrum of prominent individuals with lifelong commitments to fields that intersect with children’s exposure to violence, including public servants, physicians, researchers, law enforcement professionals, foundation directors, and military officers.
+The 13-member Task Force was co-chaired by Joe Torre, Major League Baseball Executive Vice President of Baseball Operations, Chairman and founder of the Joe Torre Safe at Home® Foundation, and a witness of domestic violence as a child himself; and Robert Listenbee, Jr., Chief of the Juvenile Unit of the Defender Association of Philadelphia.
+The Task Force was composed of a spectrum of prominent individuals with lifelong commitments to fields that intersect with children’s exposure to violence, including public servants, physicians, researchers, law enforcement professionals, foundation directors, and military officers.
 See a full list of the Task Force members and their biographies.